 I often wear mine without socks and I’ve never had any issues with odor or blisters.
 The fibers/material is soft and a bit sock-like and the merino wool heel liner is also soft and padded for extra comfort.
 In fact, I didn’t even need to break these shoes in so that was a nice bonus.

 Running wise, they’re also comfortable for light and shorter distance runs.
-I feel like the soles give enough padding for my typical 3.5-mile light run days.
-I did notice a little heel slippage with these but I’m not sure if that’s because they’re a tad large or if it’s an outcome of the design.
+I feel like the soles give enough padding for my typical 3.5-7 mile runs.
+I did notice a little heel slippage with these but I think that’s more because they might be a tad large as opposed to the design of the shoe.

 Again, if you’re a serious runner I think it makes more sense to get fitted at a shoe store as different style shoes fit different running styles.